ChanghyeonKim93/chkimhp.github.io/index.md

     title: #"Robust VO"
     excerpt: #"VO estimates the ego-motion with high accuracy and robustly in dynamic environments."
 ---
 Currently, I'm a Ph.D. student in <a href="http://larr.snu.ac.kr/" target="_blank">LARR</a> (the former name of it 'ICSL') in Seoul National University, Seoul, South Korea.
-Main research topic of mine is **Vision-based navigation** for robotics and AR/VR applications, including visual odometry (VO), v-SLAM, and Visual-Inertial Odometry.
-Especially, I'm now working on **Edge-based Visual Odometry**.
+Main research topic is **Visual-LiDAR navigation, 3D reconstruction** for robotics applications, including visual odometry (VO), Visual-LiDAR 3D reconstruction and mapping.

 My colleagues also interested in vision-based navigation are <a href="http://pyojinkim.me/" target="_blank">Pyojin Kim</a>, <a href="http://sangillee.com" target="_blank">Sangil Lee</a>, Haram Kim, Yeongseok Jang, Junha Kim, and Changseok Oh.